mysterioustrousers/flunk/README.md

 ### Usage

-In each test block you call a series of methods [`desc`, `path`, `method`, `username`, `password`, `body`, `status`, `assertions`] as necessary.
+In each test block you call a series of methods as necessary:

-`desc`: In the future, a documentation generator will be added and this will be used to determine if the test should be documented as an API method.
+* `desc`: In the future, a documentation generator will be added and this will be used to determine if the test should be documented as an API method.
-`path`: The relative URL for the resource.
+* `path`: The relative URL for the resource.
-`method`: :get, :post, :put or :delete
+* `method`: :get, :post, :put or :delete
-`username`: For authentication using basic auth.
+* `username`: For authentication using basic auth.
-`password`: For authentication using basic auth.
+* `password`: For authentication using basic auth.
-`body`: The body of the request.
+* `body`: The body of the request.
-`status`: This method actually acts like an assertion.
+* `status`: This method actually acts like an assertion.
 It is what the status of the response SHOULD be.
 An error will be thrown if it doesn't match.
-`assertions`: A block of of assertions you call to verify the response was what it should have been.
+* `assertions`: A block of of assertions you call to verify the response was what it should have been.

 Once you call `assertions`, the request is fired and a `result` method is available within the assertions block containing the response.